danglemaikhanh/into-JS/README.md

 # into-JS
-a small project for beginner web developers who are looking to expand their knowledge of HTML CSS and JavaScript
+small project for beginner web developers who are looking to expand their knowledge of HTML CSS and JavaScript

-## Todo-List
+### :pencil2: Todo-List
+<p>a minimalist to-do list application</p>
+:arrow_right: Add tasks by typing them and clicking "Add" <br>
+:arrow_right: Mark tasks as complete with the checkbox. <br>
+:arrow_right: Edit tasks by clicking on them. <br>
+:arrow_right: Delete tasks by clicking "Delete all."